technomancy/leiningen/doc/PLUGINS.md

 `.lein-classpath` file in your test project containing the path to the `src` directory of your plugin.

-### Project Argument
+### Task Arguments

 The first argument to your task function should be the current project.
 It will be a map which is based on the `project.clj` file, but it also has `:name`, `:group`, `:version`, and `:root` keys added in, among other things.
 To see what project maps look like, try using the `lein-pprint` plugin; you can invoke the `pprint` task to examine any project.

 If you want your task to take parameters from the command-line invocation, you can make the function take more than one argument.

-TODO: mention accepting :keyword-like args for certain things
+In order to underscore the fact that tasks are just Clojure functions, arguments which act as flags are usually accepted as `:keywords` rather than traditional `--dashed` syntax.
+Note that all arguments are passed in as strings; it's up to your function to call `read-string` on the arguments if you want keywords, symbols, integers, etc. Keep this in mind when calling other tasks as functions too.

 Most tasks may only be run in the context of another project.
 If your task can be run outside a project directory, add `^:no-project-needed`